Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Actually, contemporary criticism still comprises some of the best writing on The Horrible Dr. Hichcock.
 Raymond Durgnat's response went beyond his admiration for the hypnotizingly exciting Barbara Steele to focus on Freda's direction in the funeral scene, where sunlight shining through misty raindrops produces a painfully beautiful rainbow effect (here is where we can assume Durgnat saw a pristine copy of the film).
 Durgnat points out how death and beauty are effortlessly joined in one simple image, an equation he applies equally to Ms. Steele's screen persona.
 Fusing the concepts of desire and death, she herself has become a sort of morbid fetish-object.
 6

 Bernard Hichcock's outrageous sexual manipulation of wives Margaretha and Cynthia, like Scotty Ferguson's obsession, is an expression of the masculine drive for an unattainable sexual ideal.
-This selfish and often destructive mania is easily recognizable, even in contemporary American culture.
+This selfish and often destructive mania is easily recognizable even in contemporary American culture.
 There is at present a booming trade for mail-order brides from poor developing countries, chattel for men presumably seeking cooperative women uncomplicated by "liberal" American ideas.
 Is that not equally as chilling as Hichcock's scheme?
-Many of these men presumably seek compliant sex partners who can be dominated completely--is that not Hichcock's goal?
+Some of these men presumably seek compliant sex partners who can be dominated completely -- is that not Hichcock's goal?
 Hitchcock's desire is for the perfect love object, not a companion.
 And his personal solution carries a certain logic.
-Would not a corpse for a lover be the perfect non-complaining, totally compliant partner?--an object, a victim, a scapegoat, a passive receiver of affection and abuse, one incapable of spoiling the selfishness of the sexual act with an agenda of its own?
+Would not a corpse for a lover be the perfect non-complaining, totally compliant partner? -- an object, a victim, a scapegoat, a passive receiver of affection and abuse, one incapable of spoiling the selfishness of the sexual act with an agenda of its own?
 It's an ugly concept, but a completely believable one.

-One doesn't have to be a Victorian to understand the sexual politics at work.
-Their bizarre game in the secret black velvet "love room" also makes logical cultural sense.
+One needn't be a Victorian to understand the sexual politics at work.
+The bizarre game in the secret black velvet "love room" also makes logical cultural sense.
 With the advent of anesthesia, Victorian childbirth became the exclusive business of male doctors.
 Because the ideal female was supposed to be sheltered from such unpleasantness, it was assumed she would welcome the opportunity to not even be a conscious participant in the event.
-Under those conditions it would seem to follow that women consenting to sleep through the animalistic, painful, and messy experience of childbirthing, might also opt out of having to be present for the messy, animalistic and often humiliating sex experience as well.
+Under those conditions it would seem to follow that women consenting to sleep through the animalistic, painful and messy experience of child-birthing might also opt out of having to be present for the messy, animalistic and often humiliating sex experience.
 After all, this was a society where women were supposed to want sex not for themselves but only as a way of pleasing their husband/masters.
 The brief glimpse we are given of the doomed Margaretha shows her an avid participant in her hubby's "funeral" game, radiant in the selfish/unselfish knowledge that she and she alone can help him reach his sexual ideal.
 Cannot women identify with her unconditional surrender to the will of her mate?
 When does compliant devotion become sexual slavery?

 How can true honesty be achieved between beings with alien sexual agendas, conditioned from childhood to entice and possess the other through deception?
-After all, no matter what either wife accepts about the extent of his obsession, neither satisfies Bernard's "forbidden desires," which are finding expression elsewhere--on the job, in the neighborhood cemetery ... those pesky perverted men, anyway!--always pursuing sensation, and not relationships!
+After all, no matter what either wife accepts about the extent of Bernard's obsession, neither satisfies his "forbidden desires," which are finding expression elsewhere -- on the job, in the neighborhood cemetery ... those pesky perverted men, anyway! -- always pursuing sensation instead of relationships!
 In her dog-like consent to "the game," Margaretha will never know her husband's desires for the tyranny they truly are.
-Cynthia's one unwilling experience in "the game," apparently with insufficient serum to render her completely unconscious, creates a macabre situation that rather nastily compares loveless matrimonial sex to surgery without anesthesia!
+Cynthia's one unwilling experience in "the game", apparently with insufficient serum to render her completely unconscious, creates a macabre situation that rather nastily compares loveless matrimonial sex to surgery without anesthesia!

-The real horror in the film lies in the crimson spectacle of the helpless Barbara Steele experiencing the full extent of her husband's secret rapture--visualized when his horrifying face, engorged and distorted, materializes demon-like from behind the black lace of her four-poster canopy.
-That terrifyingly unexplainable bloated apparition, in universal terms, represents the menacing sexual stranger that, to a woman in doubt, any male can suddenly resemble.
+The real horror in the film lies in the crimson spectacle of the helpless Barbara Steele experiencing the full extent of her husband's secret rapture -- visualized when his horrifying face, engorged and distorted, materializes demon-like from behind the black lace of her four-poster canopy.
+In universal terms that terrifyingly unexplainable bloated apparition represents the menacing sexual stranger that, to a woman in doubt, any male can suddenly resemble.

 Footnotes: